Skip to Content

 In St. Francisville, you can find quartz in the banks of Weaver’s Ranch.
 The Fabius River is another excellent location to find quartz in Missouri, just go to the area east of Durham.

 Diamonds appear to be quite rare and difficult to find in Missouri.
-There aren’t any locations marked as worthy of checking out, however, from Missouri to Arkansas is a small distance to cover.
+There aren’t any locations marked as worthy of checking out; however, Missouri to Arkansas is a small distance to cover.

 TIP: Quartz minerals are really popular among all rockhounds.
 Do you know how many varieties quartz has?
 Check them out in the article below: